Click here for the link to e-consult – contact your Doctor quickly and easily online.

 Extended Hours service offers appointments outside of normal surgery hours, i.e. evenings and weekends.
 You can book your appointment between 8-6pm on 01244 385422 (option 3), up to two weeks ahead.
 Your appointment will not be at Kelsall Medical Centre but another practice in the area.
 Please use this service, as the appointments are a very useful extension to what our surgery offers now.
 Follow this link for more info: http://www.cwp.nhs.uk/services/1164-out-of-hours-service-community-care-western-cheshire

-Our nurses offer various different services, and the type of appointments depend on what you need.
+Our nurses offer various different services, including immunisations, health checks for people with long term conditions such as diabetes, help with wound care / stitch removal, and cervical smears.
+The type of appointments depend on what you need.
 Our reception staff will help you book the correct type of appointment for what you need.

 It is possible to book in for blood tests here at the surgery.
 We offer morning appointments with our Health Care Assistant.